-Say Using the Section Tabs on the edge of each page, open your test book to the first of Section (1, 2, 3, or 4) and follow along while I read the directions.
-Today, you will take Section (1, 2, 3, or 4) of the Grade 3 Mathematics Test.
-(Read the appropriate calculator direction) You (will not/will) be allowed to use a calculator.
-Section 1 - No Calculator Section 2 - Calculator Section 3 - No Calculator Section 4 - Calculator Read each question.
+Using the Section Tabs on the edge of each page, open your test book to the first page of Section \\ (1, 2, 3, or 4) and follow along while I read the directions.

+Today, you will take Section \\ (1, 2, 3, or 4) of the Grade 3 Mathematics Test.

+(Read the appropriate calculator direction)

+You (will not/will) be allowed to use a calculator.

+Section 1 - Non-calculator

+Section 2 - Calculator

+Section 3 - Non-calculator

+Section 4 - Calculator

+Read each question.
 Then, follow the directions to answer each question.
 Mark your answers by completely filling in the circles in your test book.
 Do not make any pencil marks outside of the circles.
 If you need to change an answer, be sure to erase your first answer completely.

-If a question asks you to show or explain your work, you must do so to receive credit.
-Only responses written within the provided space will be scored.
+If a question asks you to show or explain your work, you must do so to receive full credit.
+Only responses written within the space provided will be scored.

 If you do not know the answer to a question, you may go on to the next question.
 If you finish early, you may review your answers and any questions you did not answer in this Section ONLY.
 Do not go past the stop sign.

-Turn to the next page while I continue to read the directions.
-Directions for Completing the Answer Grids Work the problem and find an answer.
-Write your answer in the boxes at the top of the grid.
+- 1. Work the problem and find an answer. - 2.
+Write your answer in the boxes at the top of the grid. - 3.
 Print only one number or symbol in each box.
-Do not leave a blank box in the middle of an answer.
-4. Under each box, fill in the circle that matches the number or symbol you wrote above.
-Make a solid mark that completely fills the circle.
-Do not fill in a circle under an unused box.
+Do not leave a blank box in the middle of an answer. - 4.
+Under each box, fill in the circle that matches the number or symbol you wrote above.
+Make a solid mark that completely fills the circle. - 5.
+Do not fill in a circle under an unused box. - 6.
 See below for examples on how to correctly complete an answer grid.